How to Do a Content Audit (the Strategic Way)

 • You have too much content, and you need to free up some headspace.

-• You have a hunch that there are technical problems limiting the search performance of your content.
+• You have a hunch that technical problems limit your content's search performance.

-Recognizing this problem provides a focal point for your audit, a way to guide the data you collect and make sense of it within the context of a broader business goal.
+Recognizing this problem provides a focal point for your audit — a way to guide the data you collect and make sense of it within the context of a broader business goal.
 Each problem requires different data points to understand and different strategies to solve.
-Each problem will take your content audit in a different direction.
+And each problem will take your content audit in a different direction.

 Most articles experience plateau and decay phases